George Brydges Harley Dennett Rodney, 7th Baron Rodney: Marriage and issue

 Almost immediately after the marriage he began physically abusing his wife and after he struck her in the eye on 21 April 1899 she ceased living with him.
 He moved in with Corisande's former lady's maid Annie Turner and his wife filed an initial petition of divorce on grounds of cruelty and adultery, though this was abandoned at his request in favour of a deed of separation.
 He continued to live with Turner and a second petition was presented on the same grounds - George did not contest it and a decree nisi and custody of their children were granted to Corisande in 1902.

-On 28 January 1903 George married Charlotte Eugenia Probyn, daughter of Charlotte Seymour Jones and her husband Edmund Probyn.
+On 28 January 1903, Rodney married secondly Charlotte Eugenia Probyn, daughter of Charlotte Seymour Jones and her husband Edmund Probyn.
 She survived him, though this second marriage had no issue.